spencerkohan/balena-sound/README.md

 Camilla DSP is built using Cargo, so first we have to install the Rust toolchain.
 The necessary steps have been added to `core/audio/Dockerfile.template`.

 It would also be possible to install CamillaDSP directly as a release binary, but I thought it would be better to compile from source, as this would make this repo more hardware-agnostic, as each release binary is tied to a specific architecture.

+*note: it's proving to be problematic to build camilla dsp on alpine linux on which the container is based.
+I will move these efforts to a branch, and continue with just downloading the relevant binary*